 The blueprint for each project was to provide additional storytelling opportunities unrealized in the main film that reflected back to the primary storyline.
 Our goal was to push the viewer to bore deeper into the sublayers of the content, thereby extending their breadth and depth of understanding of the story, themes, and subject matter.

 Feature content was carefully crafted around each short film in the form of extended interviews, portraiture, interactives, animations, and infographics.
-Examples of this supportive content is the animated timeline that details the evolution of mixed martial arts in New York State; the diptych video portraits of essential items in each Prepper's bug out bag; an interactive living room to explore the private life of a professional dominatrix; and the collection of ten baseball cards, navigated by an interactive scorecard.
+Examples of this supportive content is the animated timeline that details the evolution of mixed martial arts in New York State; the diptych video portraits of essential items in each Prepper's bug out bag; and the collection of ten baseball cards, navigated by an interactive scorecard.